sslab-gatech/portal/vfio.md

         return ret;
 }
 ```

-However, there is no VFIO_IOMMU_MAP_DMA ioctl function, and it invokes the ioctl
+Since it has VFIO_IOMMU_MAP_DMA ioctl function, the ioctl of the driver
-of the driver maintained by the container.
+maintained by the container is invoked.

 ```cpp